 Making the decision to seek counselling can take courage and the prospect of attending the first session may feel daunting.
-The following questions and answers have been put together to help you feel more comfortable with what to expect from the counselling sessions that I provide.
+The following questions and answers have been put together to help you feel more comfortable with what to expect from the counselling sessions that I provide (See Covid Secure Advice at End of Page).

 What will happen once I have made an inquiry?